-Rentals paid under operating leases are charged to profit or loss on a straight line basis over the lease term.
+Rentals paid under operating leases are charged to the Profit and Loss Account on a straight-line basis over the lease term.

-Benefits received and receivable as an incentive to sign an operating lease are recognised on a straight line basis over the lease term, unless another systematic basis is representative of the time pattern of the lessee's benefit from the use of the leased asset.
+Benefits received and receivable as an incentive to sign an operating lease are recognised on a straight-line basis over the lease term, unless another systematic basis is representative of the time pattern of the lessee's benefit from the use of the leased asset.